SpenceKonde/DxCore/megaavr/extras/Ref_Digital.md

 * **No VPORTH or higher** - This is clean, simple, and limiting in some ways, but probably the best route.
 If you needed to use VPORT access, you'll just need to use the lower 7 ports for it.
 Surely you don't need 57+ pins all with VPORT atomic single cycle access!
 This is also, in my judgement, most likely based on the fact that on the ATmega2560, the only precedent we have for running out of low I/O registers for pins, they didn't even put ports H through L into the high I/O space.
 * **VPORTs in High I/O** - There are many ways of dealing with it using a new set of differently behaving registers in the high I/O space.
 None of them retain the arbitrary compile-time-known-bit-write-is-one-clock of current VPORTs.
 At 8 registers per port, you could make a series of N operations on a bit or number of bits take N+1 clocks, and keep them atomic.
 This would mean a VPORT.DIR/DIRCLR/DIRSET, and VPORT.OUT/OUTSET/OUTCLR and VPORT.IN(writing to IN toggles, and there was never a single cycle DIR toggle). and VPORT.INTFLAGS.
 That's viable, though with the other registers in that, you could get at most only 3 more ports - which is only 24 pins: You couldn't quite do it for a 100 pin chip).
 Other solutions would lower capability and comprehensibility in exchange for squeezing in more pins.
 No matter how you do it, it doesn't really solve the problem.
 * **VPORTs that can be remapped at runtime** - The stuff of library author's nightmares.
 You'd have some subset of the VPORTs (or maybe all of them) could be remapped.
 If you put the register for that in the high I/O space it could be written quickly.
 But this will cause unaware old code to break by writing to the wrong pins if it didn't know to check for it, and any code that used them (ie, code that is supposed to be fast) might have to check the mapping first.
 This is most like what was done on the XMegas, but also serves as a shining example of the over-complexity that I think doomed those parts to poor uptake and slow death.
 The best of these bad approaches would probably be to have VPORTG changed into say VPORTX.
 Could configure it with a register in the high I/O space so it was 2 cycle overhead to write (1 for LDI port number, 1 to OUT to register).
 That way all code for other ports wouldn't worry, and port G is present on the fewest parts so the least code would be impacted if ported, and would be straightforward to document

+`*` - Note on conventions for specifying numbers: 0x## refers to a hexadecimal number, while ## refers to a decimal digit and 0b######## refers to a value given as binary.
+For hexadecimal values, if the size of the datatype is unambiguosly known, we will typically represent them with an appropriate number of leading 0's - so 1 in a 1-byte datatype is written as 0x01, while 1 in a 16-bit datatype is written as 0x0001.
+Any time a number is not prefixed by 0x or 0b, the decimal form should be assumed.
+Which representation of a given value is chosen is based on the context of that value.
+Values that simply represent numbers are generally given in decimal.
+Values that are being subjected to bitwise operators, or that are bit masks, group codes, and similar, will be shown in hexadecimal.